Range Of Possible Sizes For Side X

 • Material properties: The strength and resilience of the material constrain the maximum size of an object.

-• Gravitational forces: Gravity plays a crucial role in determining the maximum size of structures, especially at astronomical scales.
+• Gravitational forces: Gravity makes a real difference in determining the maximum size of structures, especially at astronomical scales.

 • Energy considerations: The energy required to create and maintain a structure limits its size.